 All online gaming communities share several things in common.
-Most notably, they’re virtual hangouts where people go to share interests and get more enjoyment out of the games they love.
+Most notably, they’re virtual hangouts for gamers hosted in an online community forum where people go to share interests and get more enjoyment out of the games they love.

-Every game has its casual players, even if it’s a title that caters primarily to a dedicated hardcore.
-Some games, consist almost exclusively of casual players, which can make it more challenging to encourage regular interaction with your community.
+Every game has its casual players, even if it’s a title that caters primarily to a dedicated, hardcore audience.
+Some games however, consist almost exclusively of casual players, which can make it more challenging to encourage regular interaction with your community.
 They’re the ones who play games for casual enjoyment, and they’re not usually interested in competition, grinding, playing for hours on end or even hanging out in the forums.

 Accommodating the casual player is important in many communities.
 This is why, for example, World of Warcraft has distanced itself in recent years from the elite hardcore to build a community that consists of more casual, laid-back players.

 Sometimes used interchangeably with hardcore gamers, theory crafters are among the most dedicated players of all.
-This player is more common among massively multiplayer games that prioritize progression above all else and don’t have an end-game in the traditional sense.
+These types of players are commonly found in the massively multiplayer games that prioritize progression above all else and don’t have an end-game in the traditional sense.
 They often have analytical minds, to the extent that they’re deeply fascinated with game mechanics and developing optimal strategies around them.

 Theory crafters are often accused by casuals of being arrogant and out of touch with those who don’t have as much time or desire to play.
 Oftentimes, the two don’t sit well together.
 This is why it’s not always easy to accommodate both player types in your community.
 On the other hand, if approached with care and encouraged to mix with players of other types, they can also become valuable brand player advocates.